Kaspersky Password Manager Review 2023

 4.0 / 10

-Kaspersky Password Manager does a lot of things right and has improved upon the deficits which we noticed the last time we checked it out.
-Gone are the frequent crashes or freezes, and 2FA has been, at least partially, integrated into the program.
-You'll be afforded access to the most important features expected from a password manager, and have solid autofill whether on desktop or mobile.
+Kaspersky Password Manager does a lot of things right and has improved upon the deficits that we noticed the last time we checked it out.
+Gone are the frequent crashes or freezes, and 2FA has been partially integrated into the program.
+You'll be given access to the most important features expected from a password manager, and have solid autofill whether on desktop or mobile.

-Still, Kaspersky Password Manager doesn't do much to set itself apart from other, similar programs and lacks certain capabilities that would be highly useful, such as integrated password/data set sharing.
-Autofill didn't work all that well during testing on the desktop, and the software's free version, limited to 15 entries, is a trial version in every sense of the term.
+Still, Kaspersky Password Manager doesn't do much to set itself apart from other, similar programs and lacks certain capabilities that would be highly useful, like integrated password/data set sharing.
+Autofill didn't work all that well during desktop testing, and the software's free version, limited to 15 entries, is a trial rather than a freemium program.

-More seriously, we were greatly disappointed that such a well-established and reputable cybersecurity company as Kaspersky had such major lapses with its password generator.
-Exploiting these, hackers would have been able to crack ostensibly unbreakable passwords in a matter of seconds.
+More seriously, we were disappointed that a well-established cybersecurity company like Kaspersky had such major lapses with its password generator.
+Exploiting these, hackers would have been able to crack "unbreakable" passwords in a matter of seconds.
 Even though the issue has been dealt with, we remain skeptical.

 Kaspersky Password Manager